 Once upon a time in the ski industry there were two groups.

-The first, the middle-class group, had normal salaries, lived in normal houses, and stayed in normal hotels when they traveled.
+The first, the middle-class group, had normal salaries, lived in normal homes, and stayed in normal hotels when they traveled.

-The second, the luxury group, had massive salaries, lived in massive houses, and stayed in luxury hotels when they traveled.
+The second, the luxury group, had massive salaries, lived in massive homes, and stayed in luxury hotels when they traveled.

 Every winter when the snow was good, Joe would take a ski vacation.